EdoRondelli/Tirocinio-Magistrale/01_analyses/03_alphafold_tests/README.md

 https://onlinelibrary.wiley.com/doi/10.1002/prot.20264
 https://aideepmed.com/TM-score/
-sources for tm score approximation
+sources for tm score approximation (basically instead of summing each individual distance for the dormula 1/summation(di/d0) it uses the average, which is the rmsd)

 AVerage score of unrelated proteins is 0.13-0.2, thus giving error of 80%, Xu & Zhang, 2010 (I-TASSER benchmarking), but here the errors are all <1%.